Temporal Locality in Online Algorithms: Time-Local Algorithms for Online File Migration: Analytical Case Study

-We define a~\emph{$b$-window} for $b \in \{0,1\}$ as a subsequence of requests in which the number of $b$-requests is at least twice the number of $\neg b$-requests, where $\neg b = 1-b$. \ALG outputs 1 only if the most recent $b$-window in the visible horizon is a 1-window.
-Therefore, it outputs 1 as long as the visible horizon contains a 1-window that is not succeeded by a (more recent) 0-window.
-The 1-window slides further to the past as new requests arrive, until it is no longer contained in the visible horizon.
-At this time, \ALG flips back to 0 (as the default output) unless there is a more recent 1-window in the visible horizon.
+For $T \geq 6$, $\lambda = \min \{\lceil T/6 \rceil , \costmig \} \geq 1$ and $b \in \{0,1\}$, a~\emph{$b$-window} is a~subsequence of length~$3\lambda$, in which the number of $b$-requests is at least twice the number of $\bar{b}$-requests, $\bar{b} = 1-b$. \ALG outputs 1 only if the most recent $b$-window in the visible horizon is a~1-window.
+Hence, it outputs 1 as long as the visible horizon contains a~1-window that is not succeeded by a~(more recent) 0-window.
+The 1-window slides further to the past as new requests arrive until it is no longer contained in the visible horizon.
+At this moment, \ALG either flips back to 0 (as the default output), or it maintains the output~1 because of a~more recent 1-window in the visible horizon.

-We describe the sliding window algorithm formally as follows.
-Given any $T\geq 6$, let $\lambda := \min \{\lceil T/6 \rceil , \alpha \} \geq 1$ be a parameter.
-We denote a $b$-window of length $3\lambda$ that enters the visible horizon at time $t$ by $\W_t := \sigma(t- 3\lambda, t]$.
-At any time $t$, the algorithm \ALG takes the visible horizon (the past $T$ requests) as input and outputs either 0 or 1 according to the following rules. \begin{description} \item[Rule~1.] \ALG outputs $b \in \{0,1\}$ if the most recent window in the visible horizon is a $b$-window. \item[Rule~2.] \ALG outputs 0 if the visible horizon contains no $b$-window for $b \in \{ 0, 1\}$. \end{description}
+The algorithm \ALG takes the visible horizon~$T$ (i.e., the past~$T$ requests) as a parameter and outputs~0 or~1 according to the following rules. \begin{description} \item[Rule~1.]
+Output $b \in \{0,1\}$ if the most recent window in the visible horizon is a~$b$-window. \item[Rule~2.]
+Output 0 if the visible horizon contains no $b$-window for $b \in \{ 0, 1\}$. \end{description}

-Note that whenever \ALG flips to~0, it is either because the visible horizon contains a~$0$-window (Rule~1), or because there is no $b$-window in the visible horizon (Rule~2).
+Note that \ALG flips to~0 either because the visible horizon contains a~$0$-window (Rule~1) or there is no $b$-window in the visible horizon (Rule~2).